JiscSD/octopus/.github/CONTRIBUTING.md

 4. commit/push your new branch
 5. [submit a PR for review](https://github.com/JiscSD/octopus/pulls)

+A pull request should be created as soon as the branch is created, with the label `work in progress`.
+Only once the PR is ready to be reviewed should you request a review on GitHub.
 We use Pull request labels to specify when changes are made to the `UI`, the `API`, or `Documentation`.

 **Prerequisites and local setup**